Last updated: November 2, 2018

-Emigrate- leave one's own country in order to settle permanently in another.
+Emigrate- to leave one's own country in order to settle permanently in another.

-Steerage- the part of a ship providing accommodations for passengers with the cheapest tickets.
+Steerage- the part of a ship that provides accommodations to passengers with the cheapest tickets.

-Interrogate-ask questions of (someone, especially a suspect or a prisoner) closely, aggressively, or formally.
+Interrogate-ask questions of someone; especially as a suspect or prisoner in a formal and aggressive manner.

-Tenement- a house divided into and rented out as separate residences, especially one that is run-down and overcrowded.
+Tenement- a residential building divided and rented out as separate units.
+Especially one that is run-down and overcrowded.

-Nativism- the policy of protecting the interests of native-born or established inhabitants against those of immigrants... a return to or emphasis on traditional or local customs, in opposition to outside influences.
+Nativism- the policy of protecting the interests of native-born or established inhabitants against those of immigrants.
+An emphasis on traditional or local customs; in opposition to outside influences.

 Assessment MaterialsA LETTER FROM AN IMMIGRANT